Spring 2014 Groups

 Feel Better Fast: Do you need more stress management skills?
 Are you feeling overwhelmed or stressed by the demands of the semester?
 Do you want to learn fast and effective ways to manage stress and practice general self-care?
 If so, this is the workshop for you!
 Learn ways to FEEL BETTER FAST.
 Join us for a three-session workshop that will teach you techniques on stress management, relaxation, mindfulness, and general self-care.

-Survivors' Groups: The Aurora Center provides a safe and confidential space for students who are survivors of sexual assault.
-The purpose of the group is to offer information, options, support, relaxation, stress reduction exercises, and to learn how trauma impacts the day-to-day struggles for students.
-The group serves as a welcoming and nurturing environment for each member to learn and grow from each other's on-going work towards recovery.
+Relationship Violence Group: The Aurora Center provides a safe and confidential space for women who are survivors of relationship violence.
+The purpose of the group is to offer information, options, support, encouragement, stress reduction exercises, and to work toward healing from these relationships.
+Please contact The Aurora Center for more information and screenings (612-626-2929 or firstname.lastname@example.org).

 Outsmarting Stress: Educational and support group for under/graduate students who are registered with Disability Services.
 Topics include organization skills, stress management, and managing the impacts of your disability.